Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 label_anchor_y: vertical alignment of the text

+label_width: max with of the label

 fonts: font name

 bold: whether to bold the text

-go_back_image: Returns the button's image file path
+go_back_image: the image file path of go back button

-go_back_place: Returns the image location of the button
+go_back_place: the position of go back button

-self_play_image: the image file path of the computer keyboard's play button
+self_play_image: the image file path of play button

-self_play_place: The location of the computer keyboard play button image
+self_play_place: the position of play button

-self_midi_image: the image file path of the midi keyboard play button
+self_midi_image: the image file path of MIDI keyboard button

-self_midi_place: The location of the midi keyboard play button image
+self_midi_place: the position of MIDI keyboard button

-play_midi_image: the image file path of the play MIDI file button
+play_midi_image: the image file path of play MIDI button

-play_midi_place: the image location of the play MIDI file button
+play_midi_place: the position of play MIDI button

+settings_image: the image file path of settings button

+settings_place: the position of settings button

 key_settings: The dictionary of the 88 keys of the computer keyboard, please note that all the files in the sound path must contain the keys you have set to

 midi_device_id: This parameter is the id of the midi device after it is connected to the midi device (e.g. midi keyboard)

+device_info_num: when you press shift to see current devices info, the number of devices info shows on the screen

+label_device_place: text position of the devices info

+label_device_font_size: font size of the devices info

+label_device_width: max width of the devices info

 language: the display language of the software, including main window buttons, chord names, messages and the window to choose MIDI files, currently only 'English' and 'Chinese' are supported

 ## pygame mixer initialization parameters

 frequency, size, channel, buffer, max_num_channels

 (please refer to pygame's mixer module documentation online)

 ## Keyboard playing and MIDI files playing parameters